BauhausLuftfahrt/MATSim-UAM/README.md

 ### v2.1
 General
-- updated documentation for scenario creation and travel time scripts
+- Updated documentation for scenario creation and travel time scripts
-- refactoring (e.g. replacement of "landing stations" with "stations")
+- Refactoring (e.g. replacement of "landing stations" with "stations")
-- removal of unused code and marking others as deprecated
+- Removal of unused code and marking others as deprecated

 UAM vehicles types and stations:
-- vehicle types must now include maximum range (applied per leg)
+- Vehicle types must now include maximum range (applied per leg)
-- removal of all landing and parking space capacity fragments (their inclusion would warant new implementation)
+- Removal of all landing and parking space capacity fragments (their inclusion would warant new implementation)
 - **No backwards compatibility of input uam files.**

 Dispatcher: